 In addition to assessing their estimates, take note of their professionalism, punctuality to meetings and responsiveness when emailing or calling with questions during the bidding process.
 This is a sure indicator of how you will be treated during the months-long construction process.

-Throughout my 15-year design career, I have reviewed my fair share of residential and commercial construction bids for clients and one issue that makes me promptly jump atop my cloisonné soap box and preach like it's the second coming is a construction quote without enough detail.
+Throughout my 20-year design career, I have reviewed my fair share of residential and commercial construction bids for clients and one issue that sends up a red flag is a always a construction proposal without enough detail.

-I can't tell you the number of times I've heard disappointed homeowners (none of mine of course.
-Wink.) say they assumed "xyz" task or product was included in their quote only to find out it wasn't and a Change Order is needed.
+I can't tell you the number of times I've heard disappointed homeowners say they assumed "xyz" task or product was included in their quote only to find out it wasn't and a Change Order is needed.

-A Change Order, if you're not familiar with the term, is a written document signed by the client and contractor approving the additional cost and project time for a particular task above and beyond the original contract price.
-Ugh.
+A Change Order, if you're not familiar with the term, is a written document signed by the homeowner and contractor approving the additional cost and project time to execute and a new task above and beyond the original contract scope and budget.

-Needless to say, nobody likes Change Orders (unless of course you're intentionally enlarging your scope of work) .
-So in an effort to minimize stress, manage expectations and leave nothing in the grey area of assumptions your construction bid needs to detailed and clear before you sign it as reflected in this sample below:
+Needless to say, most homeowners don't likes Change Orders unless of course they're intentionally enlarging their scope of work.
+So in an effort to minimize stress, manage expectations and leave nothing in the grey area your contractor's construction bid needs to detailed and clear before you sign it as reflected in this sample below:

 This contractor's bid is detailed, indicates which items are supplied by him and broken out by trade.

-It is up to YOU (or your consulting designer or architect) to give your prospective contractor in writing all of your project specifications, as well as a realistic budget and desired timeline so he can put his best foot forward and produce an accurate, detailed quote for you.
+It is up to you, or your consulting designer or architect, to give your prospective contractor in writing all of your project specifications, as well as a realistic budget and desired timeline so he can put his best foot forward and produce an accurate, detailed proposal for you.

-This does not mean texting your prospective contractor the name of that gorgeous white marble you want in your new kitchen, or calling him with a verbal description of the wood-stained bath vanity you desire.
-Texting or verbally communicating color and material specifications can easily devolve into a misunderstanding between client and contractor.
-I strongly suggest you communicate in writing.
+This does not mean texting your prospective contractor the name of that gorgeous white marble you want in your new kitchen, or calling him with a verbal description of the wood bath vanity you desire.
+Texting or verbally communicating color and material specifications can easily devolve into a misunderstanding between client and contractor, as such we always suggest communicating in writing.

 I assure you detailed written specs = a more accurate construction bid, fewer job delays and less Tylenol during construction.
-Can I get an amen please?!
+And who doesn't like that right?

-Now if the idea of making all of your finish, fixture and material selections, as well as space planning decisions before bidding out your project sounds overwhelming or to time-consuming (don't worry it does for many), then I suggest investing in a professional to assist you.
+Now if the idea of making all of your finish, fixture and material selections, as well as the necessary space planning decisions before bidding out your project sounds overwhelming (don't worry it does for many), then I suggest investing in a professional to assist you.

-Honestly, the amount of time you'll save and confidence you will feel knowing you have a design wing-man to guide you will be worth the investment.
+Honestly, the amount of time you'll save and confidence you will feel knowing you have a professional to guide you will be worth the investment.

 Tip #6.
 Line Items, Not Lump Sums

-When reviewing a prospective contractor's bid it is best to ask for each line item such as plumbing or electrical for example, to be broken out by labor and material cost rather than given to you as a lump sum.
+When reviewing a prospective contractor's bid it is best to ask for each line item to be broken out by labor and material cost, rather than given to you as a lump sum.
 This will give you a clearer picture how much you're actually paying your project's labor versus investing in the building materials and you can adjust accordingly.

-Additionally important is detail about the quality of the building materials he is installing on your project.
-Again, if you are working with a designer or architect this will be spelled out in the bid package.
-If you're doing this on you own, you must be specific or you may end up with inferior products.
+Additionally important is understanding the quality of the building materials he or she is installing on your project.
+Again, if you are working with a designer or architect the Scope Of Work and CAD drawings they prepare for the contractor to bid from will detail include detail on the quality of building materials desired .
+If you're doing this on your own, you must be specific or you may end up with inferior products or materials.

-For example, it's not enough for a bid to say "supply and install marble bathroom countertops".
+For example, it's not enough for a bid to say "supply and install quartz bathroom countertops".
 This is too vague and can't be priced accurately.
-What type of marble?
+What type of quartz?
 Custom or pre-fab slab?
 What's the thickness?
-Edge detail?
-How many slabs are needed?
+What's the finish, polished, honed or leathered?
+What type of edge detail do you desire?
 All of these decisions affect the material and fabrication price of your counter tops.

 Having a detailed construction quote to hold a contractor accountable to also helps prevent the old material "switch-a-roo" tactic where a contractor invoices you for supplying and installing one type of product such as wood cabinets with plywood sides, but then goes and purchases and installs as less expensive and inferior quality product such as cabinetry with particle board sides, and pockets the difference.
 Granted this is not an everyday occurrence but I've seen this happen with unlicensed tradesmen I've advised my clients not to use.

-And lastly, does your quote include an allowance for building permits, your City's design review fee (if needed), recycling fees or post construction cleanup, to name a few.
+And lastly, make sure your contractor's proposal includes an allowance for building permits, your City's design review fee (if needed), recycling fees or post construction cleanup, to name a few.
 All of these line items can add up and should be planned for in advance so there are no surprises.

 Tip #7 - Add Some Sugar, Sweetie

-Homeowners (and their pets) get weary during construction.
+Homeowners, and their pets, get weary during construction.
 I get it.
 Dust gets in places you didn't know it could go.
 There's music not on your playlist going all day.
-Trucks blocking your Range Rover.
-Early morning strangers in your home telling you look great in your yoga pants.
-And then, after a week or two you find yourself driving to Starbuck's three times a day to escape the circus or you find excuses to actually stay at work.
+Trucks parked in your driveway constantly.
+Early morning strangers in your home and constant noise.
+Oh joy.

 I'll let you in on a little secret....you can sweeten the deal and accelerate your project timeline.
-Yes!
-Two strategies will help you: First, consider offering your contractor a financial bonus if he finishes ahead of the projected completion date.
+Two strategies will help.
+First, consider offering your contractor a financial bonus if he finishes ahead of the projected completion date.
 Yes, you heard me correctly.
 Lay on a little sugar.
-Trust me, your sanity is worth the proposed bonus.
+Your sanity is worth the investment.

 Tip #8 - Stay In Your Power

 Ladies, this one is particularly for you.
-If you haven't hired a general contractor before I understand knowing what you can and cannot expect/ask for/insist on/ can involve a learning curve if you don't have a designer or architect backing you up.
+If you haven't hired a general contractor before I understand knowing what you can and cannot expect, ask for, or insist on can involve a learning curve particularly if you don't have a designer or architect backing you up.

 It's not about being "liked" (it took me a long time to learn this one!)
-It's about being respected capable woman.
+It's about being respected as a capable woman.

 Ask questions if you don't understand.
 And then ask more questions.
 You're the client and you have every right to understand everything before you consent to any work.

-Stop being "cute," or my least favorite "helpless".
-This is a business.
+Stop being "cute" or my least favorite "helpless."
+This is business.
 There is money and a finished product on the line.